2660039863/CamSkyGate_DAC/simplegate/AND_OR/readme.txt

-This folder includes the video of simple CamSkyGate funtions between AND and OR
+This folder includes the simulation videos of simple CamSkyGate funtions between AND and OR